chadlindell/history-as-code/CONTRIBUTING.md

 ## First-Time Contributors

 Look for issues labeled `good first issue` or `help wanted`.
-These are great starting points for new contributors.
+These are great starting points for new contributors and are typically small, focused tasks that can be completed quickly.

 ## License